mikecrinite/ColorPalette/README.md

 |-----------------------------|--------------------------------|--------------------------------|
 | ![](Screens/TakeAPhoto.png) | ![](Screens/SelectAnImage.png) | ![](Screens/ProvideAColor.png) |

 and then creates a color palette based on the user's selection.
+(I'm aware those colors aren't right, it's on the buglist below)

 Once the color is determined, the app displays its hex code, along with the name of the closest known color (selected from [Wikipedia's List Of Colors](https://en.wikipedia.org/wiki/List_of_colors:_A%E2%80%93F))